timothyshen213/radiant.data/README.md

 <!-- [![Coverage Status](https://img.shields.io/coveralls/vnijs/radiant.svg)](https://coveralls.io/r/vnijs/radiant?branch=master) -->
 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/radiant.data)](https://CRAN.R-project.org/package=radiant.data)

+This is a modified version of Radiant to better assist biostatiscians.

+Excerpt from Radiant:
-Radiant is an open-source platform-independent browser-based interface for business analytics in [R](https://www.r-project.org/).
-The application is based on the [Shiny](https://shiny.rstudio.com/) package and can be run locally or on a server.
+|"Radiant is an open-source platform-independent browser-based interface for business analytics in [R](https://www.r-project.org/).
 Radiant was developed by <a href="https://rady.ucsd.edu/faculty-research/faculty/vincent-nijs.html" target="\_blank">Vincent Nijs</a>.
 Please use the issue tracker on GitHub to suggest enhancements or report problems: https://github.com/radiant-rstats/radiant.data/issues.
-For other questions and comments please use radiant@rady.ucsd.edu.
+For other questions and comments please use radiant@rady.ucsd.edu."

 ## Added Features:
 - **Save Function for CKAN**: Sends radiant state file to a targeted CKAN Server (igenomed.stanford.edu), allowing users to share their current progress and collaborate in Radiant.